 However, reaching Intrepid Museum early also has its drawbacks.

 Since everybody wants to start their Intrepid tour early, the queues at the ticketing counter and the security checks are long.

 When you buy Intrepid Museum tickets online you can skip the long queues at the ticketing counter.

 If your question is, “how long does Intrepid Museum take?” well, the answer is “it depends on you.”

-If you are not travelling with kids and just want to look around and take photographs you can even finish the Museum in 2 hours.
+If you are not travelling with kids and just want to look around and take photographs you can finish exploring the Intrepid Museum in two hours.

 If you want to explore the Aircraft Carrier, the Space Shuttle Pavilion, the Submarine Growler, and the Concorde at the Intrepid Museum properly, you will need at least four hours.

 If you spend a lot of time waiting in the queues, this duration may get extended.
 To avoid wasting time, buy Intrepid tickets in advance.